LikhitaPulijala/500Portal/README.md

 https://<< appname >>.appup.cloud/<< appname >>/removeuser for each product with DELETE method.

 ### 9 dots :
-There should be a three workflow with a rest node in it.
+There should be a workflow with a rest node in it.

 <apps-launcher url="<<url to hit the defined workflow>>"/>